 Moses was challenged by God to take on a new assignment in Exodus Chapter 3.
-It was a big assignment, by a big God.
-Moses objected, “Who am I that should go …” The Lord’s response was simple, “But I shall be with you.”
-That was supposed to be enough for Moses and is intended to be enough for you and me.
+It was a big assignment given by a big God.
+Moses objected, “Who am I, that I should go …” [Exodus 3:11] The Lord’s response was simple, “Certainly I will be with you…” [Exodus 3:12] That was supposed to be enough for Moses, and it is intended to be enough for you and me.
 This refrain is often repeated in scripture.
 For example:

-Even at the very beginning, the very first paragraph of the Bible, we read the Spirit of God hovered over the face of the earth.
-He is still hovering—paying attention to us in order to respond to our asking, seeking, knocking so our way might be opened.
-He is watching to measure our faithfulness, expecting us to lay up treasures in Heaven, whether they be gold, silver, precious stones, wood, hay or stubble.
-Imagine a God that loves you so much that he wants to be with you now, use you now and spend eternity with you.
+Even at the very beginning, in the very first paragraph of the Bible, we read that “the Spirit of God was hovering over the face of the waters.”
+[Gen 1:2] He is still hovering—paying attention to us in order to respond to our asking, seeking, and knocking, so our way might be opened.
+He is watching and measuring our faithfulness, expecting us to lay up treasures in Heaven, whether they be gold, silver, precious stones, wood, hay or stubble.
+Imagine a God who loves you so much that he wants to be with you now, use you now, and spend eternity with you.

 One way to be challenged this new year is to complete or update a personal profile–an online Christian resume–to see what assignments the Lord might have for you.
-We can go, after all, the Lord shall be with you.
+You can go, after all, because the Lord shall be with you.
 Sign up or login now.